 Where can I find out more about St Olav Waterway?

-Thanks for reading and let me know if you plan to visit St Olav Waterway next year!
+Thanks for reading and let me know if you plan to hike and sail St Olav Waterway!